kc2g-flex-tools/minstrel/README.md

 on them.
 A slice's volume can be changed by clicking on the "speaker" icon in its panel, and a slice can be destroyed using the X icon.

-The currently active slice can also be tuned using the left and right keys on the keyboard, or an attached MIDI control knob (MIDI is an alpha feature, currently not enabled by default).
+The currently active slice can also be tuned using the left and right keys on the keyboard, or an attached MIDI controller.

 ### Remote Audio